smbutterfield/ibmt17-18/_07-harmonic-functions/a3-tx-diaprogcirclefifths.md

 w:C:iii vi ii V I{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

+## Adding IV and vii<sup>o</sup>

 It is possible to continue this pattern backwards to add the last two diatonic chords, IV and vii<sup>o</sup>, but these chords actually function differently.
 Instead, the IV and vii<sup>o</sup> chords function similarly to there two functional counterparts, ii<sup>7</sup> and V<sup>7</sup>.
-The logic is fairly simple, if you remove the root from a ii<sup>7</sup> chord, `D-F-A-C`, you are left with a IV chord, `F-A-C`.
-If you remove the root from a V<sup>7</sup> chord, you are left with a vii<sup>o</sup> chord.
+The logic is fairly simple, if you remove the root from a ii<sup>7</sup> chord, `D-F-A-C` in C major, you are left with a IV chord, `F-A-C` in C major.
+Likewise, if you remove the root from a V<sup>7</sup> chord, you are left with a vii<sup>o</sup> chord.
 When we add these to our harmonic progression flowchart, we get our basic outline for harmonic progressions.

 | (*unnamed*) | (*unnamed*) | pre-dominant | dominant | tonic |
 --- | --- | --- | --- | --- |